 If you file for divorce on fault grounds and your spouse denies the misconduct, you must generally prove at trial that he did what you're accusing him off.
 This effectively means airing your dirty laundry in public.
 Unless you just want the emotional satisfaction of broadcasting your spouse's wrongdoing loud and clear, there may not be much to gain from this.

 Of course, if your spouse did cheat or did abuse you and if you can prove it, this may impact aspects of your divorce.
 In states that recognize fault-based divorce, you must file on fault grounds and cite his misconduct as the first stepping stone.
 If he had an affair and depleted marital assets in the course of pursuing his new significant other, you may have a right to half the value of that money or property, but you must prove the adultery if you're going to recoup what's rightfully yours in the divorce.

 Opponents of no-fault divorce say that it makes ending a marriage too easy.
 In fact, the national divorce rate climbed over the years as more and more states approved no-fault divorce, giving spouses this option.
 But I've never seen the point in making people remain married when they clearly have no desire to do so, or make up grounds for divorce when neither of them did anything wrong.
 That said, if you stand to gain something financially by proving that your ex ended the marriage through misconduct, then by all means, bring out the boxing gloves.
 Otherwise, simply filing on no-fault grounds and negotiating a settlement might be the way to go.
 Talk to your lawyer to figure out which approach is right for you.
-If you have any questions concerning a divorce, phone the Law Offices of Peter Van Aulen at (201) 845-7400 for a free in office consultation.
+If you have any questions concerning a divorce, phone the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.